 - Keep your head semi-reclined to reduce pain.

-Dr. Lee Fitzgerald provides state-of-the-art care in implant dentistry.
-His office is located in Plano, and is only a short drive from Frisco and North Dallas.
+Forte Implant Center provides state-of-the-art care in implant dentistry.
+Our office is located in Plano, and is only a short drive from Frisco and North Dallas.